HPV vaccine: How it protects against cervical cancer and who can get it

 Who can be given the HPV vaccine?

 The HPV vaccine works best if girls and boys get it before they come into contact with HPV (ie before they become sexually active).
+That's because the vaccine can only prevent an infection, it cannot rid the body of the virus once it has been caught.

-This is to help protect them during their teenage years and beyond.
+The viruses are so widespread that immunisation has to be aimed at children before they become sexually active.

 What is HPV?